jdh4/dark_notes/README.md

 [2] python main_amp.py --opt_level O0 --dataroot /scratch/network/jdh4/dcgan --num_workers $SLURM_CPUS_PER_TASK
 ```

 On the V100 node, for [1] the run time was found to be 6:59 and [2] gave 9:43.
 One also gets 9:43 if you go through and stipped all amp code instead of trusting the O0 setting.
+Note that choices of O2 and O3 gave NaNs.

 You need to download the data on the head node since compute nodes don't have internet access.
 This script can be used: